 The 2014 Act is another recent development.
 This statute merged the Authority with the National Consumer Agency to form the CCPC.
 It also amended the procedural rules of competition law in various ways to facilitate the operation of the regime.
+The powers of the CCPC to conduct dawn raids and seize documents is currently being considered by the Supreme Court in the Irish Cement litigation and the Court's judgment will be studied carefully.

-Finally, as mentioned above, on 22 January 2015 the 2001 CIP was finally replaced by the new CIP, which has been discussed further throughout this chapter.
+Finally, on 22 January 2015, the 2001 CIP was replaced with the new CIP, which has been discussed throughout this chapter.